KillTheD94/monkees/README.md

 This is an Angular 1.5.x Single Page Application that uses HTMl, CSS and Angular to create a band wwebsite.

-There is also o custom JavaScript to complete the form for the contact page.
+There is also some custom JavaScript to complete the form for the contact page.

 HTML, CSS, JS, Angularjs, Bootstarp